-- How long will your pet be left alone?
+- How long will your dog be left home alone?

 - Are there times when you could work from home or take your dog to work?

 - What breed of dog would you choose?
-Some breeds need lots of mental stimulation and will not cope with being left for even short periods.
+Some breeds need lots of mental stimulation and will not cope with being left home alone for even short periods.

 - Do you have a busy social life?
 Your free time should be about enjoying time with your dog and giving him the life he deserves.
 If you want to go out a lot without him, don't get a dog.

-How long can you leave a dog alone?
+How long can you leave a dog home alone?

 Leaving your dog home alone is OK as long as it is not for too long.
 The maximum amount of time any dog should be left alone is around four hours.